thindil/steamsky/others/README.md

-Various files which are not necessary needed for development:
+Various files which are helpful for the development:

 * robodocada.rc     - configuration script for ROBODoc to generate the code documentation of the game